fluxcd/website/content/en/blog/2021-01-06-january-update.md

 roadmap accordingly should benefit both communities as a whole.

 The two Flagger maintainers (Stefan Prodan and Takeshi Yoneda) are very happy to see this happening.
-Thanks also to Weaveworks to transfer Flagger and its copyright to fluxcd org (and thus, CNCF).
+Thanks also to Weaveworks for agreeing to transfer Flagger and its copyright to fluxcd org (and thus, CNCF).

 Review the upcoming roadmap for Flagger - it now includes [GitOps